nicoll-douglas/boardly/README.md

 - Scalability

-  - Design with RESTful principles and MVC in mind, ensuring scalability and flexibility in API consumption.
+  - Designed with RESTful principles and MVC in mind, ensuring scalability and flexibility in API consumption.

 ## Feedback